TalBenZvi/AnomalyDetectionWebApp/README.md

 Click this link () for a tutorial video on how to use the app

 ## UML diagram:
-You can find  a UML diagram of our project in this link:
+You can find  a UML diagram of our project at the following link: https://github.com/TalBenZvi/AnomalyDetectionWebApp/blob/main/UML_Diagram.pdf